 Whatever you do don’t push them.
 It’s good to show proactivity, however, if you hound and badger them you’ll instantly put them off.

 Remember to always put yourself in the client’s shoes.
-If you feel awkward during the application process, it’s likely that the job isn’t for you.
+If you feel awkward during the application process, likely, the job isn’t for you.
 The client will also pick up on this vibe; after all, words have power and meaning.

 At all times, be yourself and don’t promise something you can’t deliver.
 It’s better to under-promise and over-deliver than to promise the world without ever showing up.